How to Train for a Marathon on 4 Days Per Week: The Complete Guide

 What should I do if I miss a run?

 Do not cram.
 Prioritize the long run and tempo run, then resume the schedule.
 If the missed run was easy, let it go.
+If the missed run was a workout, do not stack it next to another hard session.

 Can I break 3:30 or 3:00 on 4 days per week?